How to make and keep your New Year’s resolutions heading into 2022.

 Any coronavirus information mentioned is accurate at the time this article was first published (18 December 2020).
 For the most up-to-date information about coronavirus restrictions, please visit the source: www.coronavirus.vic.gov.au

-As the end of the year approaches, people often start thinking about setting goals for the year ahead.
+It's January 2022, and many people are thinking about setting goals for the year ahead.

 But as anyone who has set themselves a New Year’s resolution before will tell you; it can be hard to stay on track.